Psaphida styracis

-Psaphida styracis, the fawn sallow, is a moth of the family Noctuidae.
+Psaphida styracis, commonly known as the fawn sallow, is a moth belonging to the family Noctuidae.
 The species was first described by Achille Guenée in 1852.
-It is found in the eastern parts of North America, and has been imported to the United Kingdom.
+It is native to the eastern parts of North America, and has also been introduced to the United Kingdom.

 The wingspan is about 1.2-1.4 inches, or 31–37 millimeters.
 The moth flies from March to May depending on the location.
 There is one generation per year.

 The larvae feed on Quercus species.